 Chapter 5, Part 1: The RMS Olympic

 The setting for the first half of chapter five is the RMS Olympic.
 At its launch, the Olympic was the largest ship in the world.
 More than that.
 It was the largest man-made moving object in the world.
 It was a behemoth of a ship, capable of carrying almost 2,600 passengers from New York to Southampton, England in only a week.
 It was also the sister ship of the famously ill-fated RMS Titanic.
 The third ship of the White Star Line’s Olympic-class line, the RMS Britannic, had sunk in the Aegean Sea in 1916 after hitting a mine while acting as a hospital ship during the war.
+Talk about unlucky siblings.

-I chose the Olympic as my transatlantic steamer almost by coincidence.
+As mentioned in the post on chapter 4, I chose the Olympic as my transatlantic steamer almost by coincidence.
 I spent HOURS upon hours trying to find the exact sequence of ships that would bring my travelers from New York to either Port Said or Alexandria, Egypt in November/December 1923.
 I thought it would be easy.
 After all, ships and shipping routes have been pretty well documented since at least the mid-1800s.
 I knew from travelogues that there were steamers from Naples and Brindisi, Italy to Alexandria and Port Said, and I inferred that there had to be steamers from England, too, based on how many Brits went to Egypt as tourists each year.
 I knew there would be no direct US to Egypt steamer, so I broke the trip into two legs: US to Europe, Europe to Egypt.

 Since I struggled to find steamers that went from New York to Italy, I focused on the New York to England route instead.
 There were dozens of steam ships making that leg in 1923 (landing at Southampton or Liverpool, mainly), and I settled on the Olympic because I could confirm its sail day (Saturday leaving at noon) and likely the sailing time (seven days).